Emperor Xuan of Han

-Emperor Xuan has been considered a hardworking and brilliant ruler by historians.
-Because he grew up among commoners, he thoroughly understood the suffering of the grassroot population, and lowered taxes, liberalized the government and employed capable ministers to the government.
+Emperor Xuan has been considered a wise, hardworking and brilliantly effective ruler by historians.
+Because he grew up among commoners, he thoroughly understood the struggles of the grassroot population, and lowered taxes, liberalized the government and employed capable bureaucrats into the civil services.
+He was open to advices and criticisms, and was a good judge of characters.
 He was said by Liu Xiang to have been fond of reading the works of Shen Buhai.
 Using Xing-Ming to control his subordinates, and devoting much time to legal cases, he was known for justice and clemency according to the Hanshu.
+His reign, along with that of his great-uncle and predecessor Emperor Zhao, are known by historians as the Zhao–Xuan Resurgence (昭宣中興) for the significant economic recovery and geopolitical prominence, which was considered by many to be the peak period of the entire Han dynasty.
+Emperor Xuan was succeeded by his son Emperor Yuan after his death in 48 BC.